theo0165/wunderlist/README.md

 -   As a user I'm able to edit my task lists. :white_check_mark:

--   As a user I'm able to delete my task lists along with all tasks.
+-   As a user I'm able to delete my task lists along with all tasks. :white_check_mark:

 -   As a user I'm able to add a task to a list. :white_check_mark: